【参】IR Information

 Sustainability Committee

-1.Basic policies, strategies, and plans for sustainability, and monitoring progress
+1.Formulation of basic policies, strategies, and action plans for promoting sustainability, as well as monitoring the progress of these plans

 Compliance Committee

-2. Status and effectiveness of risk management for food safety, compliance, and legal issues
+2. Review and evaluation of risk management and operational practices related to food safety, compliance, regulatory requirements, litigation, and disputes.

 Group Executive Committee